 Mobile Experience

 Browser-based on iOS and Android with no app required.
-The RTG mobile library covers pokies, jackpots and table games.
+The RTG mobile library covers pokies, jackpots and table games — the same offering as desktop.

 Our Take

 The cluster context multiplies it.
-Deckmedia operates six sister brands across our directory — Ozwin, SlotoCash, Uptown Pokies, Uptown Aces, Red Stag and Slots Capital — and the 14,100 black points from related casinos sit on top of Fair Go’s own 3,327 direct BP.
-Sister Ozwin shares the same categorical “no licence” finding; sister Red Stag is AskGamblers-blacklisted for the same licence-verification gap.
+Deckmedia’s 14,100 related-casino black points sit on top of Fair Go’s own 3,327 direct, and sister Ozwin shares the same categorical “no licence” finding while sister Red Stag is AskGamblers-blacklisted for the same licence-verification gap.

 What complicates it: the Australian-market positioning is genuine.
 The branding works for Aussie players, Neosurf at local newsagents is a real banking convenience, and Lightning Bitcoin support is rare in the broader cluster.
-Support staff are briefed on local restrictions.
-LCB community sentiment at 3.7/5 from 282 votes reflects acceptable small-stakes experiences over the casino’s eight-year operating history.
-The contradiction is real — surface-level play often works, but the licence gap and the dormant-account voiding clause are the genuine player-protection risks.
+Support staff are briefed on local restrictions, and LCB community sentiment at 3.7/5 from 282 votes reflects acceptable small-stakes experiences over eight years.
+The contradiction is real — surface-level play often works, but the licence gap, the 3+ week withdrawal delays and the dormant-account clause are the genuine player-protection risks.
+We’ve rated cautiously and will re-audit if the licence position changes and complaint volume falls.

 Online Reputation